jswessler/upwards/README.md

-# upwards
+# upwards-LUA

-- A pygame platformer by jswessler.
+- A lua/love2d platformer by jswessler.
 - I'm doing this instead of working on Tale of Two Sardines

-- Requires pygame > 2.0 (pygame-ce > 2.31 recommended)

-to run, open cmd/terminal and do:

-- cd (install folder)
-- pip install -r requirements.txt
-- python main.py (or open in your IDE of choice and run)